bmccar/pitest-idea/README.md

 Second, make sure your tests (those targeted for a given run) pass.
 PIT will start but will exit with an error if it can't run the tests.

+Third, check for any classpath problems.
+See the [Configuration](documentation/configuration.html) page for details.
-If the failure persists and is from PIT, you can try turning on PIT verbose mode from the checkbox at the top of the console pane (see
+You can make use of the controls on top of the console pane in the toolwindow for more information:
-FAQ above for discussion on the console pane).
-This option will also display output as PIT executes.

-If there is nothing noticeable there, you can inspect the full PIT command which is the first line (in white) in the console window.
-You can even copy/paste and run this command in a shell after suitably escaping any wildcard '*' characters.
-This may provide some insight into the problem.
+* The "Verbose" checkbox will run the <i>next</i> PIT execution in verbose mode, capturing all verbose output from PIT.
+* The "Show Classpath..." button displays the classpath used for the <i>last</i> PIT execution.

-If none of this helps then feel free to file a bug report [here](https://github.com/bmccar/pitest-idea/issues) but please do include the output from verbose mode and the full PIT command as described above (if PIT is itself failing).
+If none of the above helps, feel free to file a bug report [here](https://github.com/bmccar/pitest-idea/issues) with appropriate information from the sources above.
-Also describe the language, build system, and project structure — a bug may be due to an unanticipated project structure.

 ## Future Enhancements